BeeGroup-cimne/ENMA/README.md

 ## Documentation index

 Following is the structure of this documentation.
-Each project using this architecture will dispose with their own documentation.

 1. **[Architecture of the platform](architecture/system_architecture.md)**
 2. **[Analytical modules workflow](modules/workflow.md)**